This post was most recently updated on January 13th, 2022

 This article is part of a ‘12 Days of Christmas‘ series so for the ninth day of Christmas, I’m focusing on Christmas lights.
-There are two things that really make Christmas special for me — Christmas music and Christmas lights!
+There are two things that really make this season special for me — Christmas music and lights!
 They both help me feel joyful about the season and remind me of why we celebrate it.

-Enjoying Christmas Lights for the Ninth Day of Christmas
+Enjoying Lights for the Ninth Day of Christmas

 My daughter and I came up with an interactive Christmas Lights Bingo you can use for your own light-viewing fun.
 Take these bingo cards with you, and score points if you find a “bingo” (5 in a row).
 Mom & Dad, you might even offer a treat for every bingo found.
 There are three different versions, so everyone doesn’t win at the same time.

-You can also print out the Christmas Lights Bingo and gift it to someone else as part of a ’12 Days of Christmas’.
-The bingo game could be packaged with Christmas candy for prizes (printable gift tags here) — and a list of questions to discuss, like these below…
+You can also print out this Lights Bingo game and gift it to someone else as part of a ’12 Days of Christmas’.
+The bingo game could be packaged with candy for prizes (printable gift tags here) — and a list of questions to discuss, like these below…

 Sometimes, it is really a challenge to keep our Christmas celebration Christ-centered.
 If you’d like to make your Christmas lights-viewing more meaningful for your family, discuss these questions:

-- Why do we use lights to decorate at Christmas?
+- Why do we use lights to decorate at this time of year?

 - After reading John 8:12, who is the light of the world?